awjh/license-check-and-add/README.md

 #### ignore
 Either the path to an ignore style file (e.g. gitignore) or an array of globby strings specifying which files to ignore (e.g. ["**/*.txt"]).
 This list will be used in combination with the default ignore list unless you specify not to use that list.

+#### trailingWhitespace
+By default this is set such that whitespace at the end of lines in a license is ignored.
+This means in `add` mode should your license contain a blank line and your formatting for that license contain a space after a prepend (for example ` * `) then the blank line would have trailing whitespace.
+It also means when searching for licenses (such as in `check` mode) a file will match even if its license lines finish in whitespace when the formatted license lines do not.
+Setting the value of this property to be `TRIM` will enforce both when checking and adding the license that the file's license contains no whitespace at the end of lines.
+This can be useful for ensuring that when the license is inserted it meets linting requirements.

+#### output
+File location where list of relevent files should be sent to.
+- `check` - list of files missing licenses
+- `add` - list of files with licenses added
+- `remove` - list of files with licenses removed

 #### licenseFormats
 Describes how the license should be formatted for different file types.
 A [format object](#format-object) should be used for each entry.
 You can share a format object for multiple file types by separating the file with a "|".
 Entries in this field will overright the [default formats](#default-format).
 Example: